 Rolled, high moisture grain produces weight gains equal or superior to gains of cattle fed rolled dry grain.
 Additionally, rolled high moisture grain produces better feed conversion efficiency than ‘traditional’ dry rolled grain.

 In both cases, the grain must be stored in the absence of air during the processing method.
 Ideally, the high moisture grain must be stored for at least 10 days prior to feeding.
-The storage process is an ensilage process which changes the nature of the endosperm thus improving digestibility.
+The storage process is an ensilage process which changes the nature of the endosperm which improves digestibility.

-Commodities categorised as roughages, more commonly include hay, straw, hull, whole cottonseed and silage.
+Roughages more commonly include hay, straw, hull, whole cottonseed and silage.
 In some opportunity feedlots, grain and additives are fed in self feeders, whilst roughages are often fed in separate hay racks.
 In this situation, it is not necessary to process the roughage.
 However, in most commercial feedlots, regardless of their size, feed roughages are mixed with the grain and additives and fed-out in open troughs/bunks, as it is processed.
-This is achieved by either utilising a rotation-mixer, vertical mixer or tub grinder.
+This is achieved by either using a rotation-mixer, vertical mixer or tub grinder.
 Silage is the exception to the rule, and is fed ‘as is’ from the silo.
 Silage is usually chopped into small pieces, during harvest with the forage harvester, prior to being ensiled.

 Roughage should be processed to obtain a particle length of approximately 2cm in length.
 If processed too fine, the physical attributes of the roughage are lost and rumen function can be diminished.
 If processed too long, animals can separate the roughage from the grain, leading to ‘selective sorting’ and the subsequent increased risk of grain poisoning.